AKB48 Group: Iz*One

-On November 11, The group was scheduled to release their first studio album.
-However, the release was postponed due to the Mnet vote manipulation investigation.
-Investigations revealed that the Produce 48 producer Ahn Joon-young had selected the twelve members of Iz*One from the top 20 just before the airing of the finale.
-As a result, Iz*One's showcases, promotions, and several guest appearances were cancelled or put on hold, which included the release of their concert film, Eyes on Me: The Movie, and their Japanese promotions.
+On November 11, the group was scheduled to release their first studio album.
+However, the release was postponed due to the Mnet vote manipulation investigation, which revealed that the Produce 48 producer Ahn Joon-young had selected the twelve members of Iz*One from the top 20 just before the airing of the finale.
+As a result, Iz*One's showcases, promotions, and several guest appearances were cancelled or put on hold, which included the release of their concert film, Eyes on Me: The Movie and their Japanese promotions.
 On January 6, 2020, the members' agencies and CJ ENM reached an agreement to resume the group's activities.
+In April 2021, they officially disbanded and all 12 members returned back to their respective agencies.